konrad-g/neudesk-docs/getting-started-seller.md

 ## 4. List Your First Service

 Choose your category and craft a clear title.
 Set your price and timeframe.
 Highlight what's included.
-For example, "WordPress site setup + 1 revision."
+For example, "Technical SEO Audit"

 ## 5. Go Live

 Publish your page.
-Your services appear in marketplace listings, and buyers can find you by category or search.
+Your services will appear in marketplace listings, and buyers can find you by category or search.

 ## 6. Promote Your Profile